Thursday, October 31, 2024

 It was Fred's Grandmother Graham who died in 1920, at age 72.
 Granted, to lose his whole immediate family--his grandmother, mother and father--at such a young age in the space of six years would have been devastating to most people.

 The "machine tool jobbing firm" with which Fred was employed as an office boy would have been the business his father managed in the Twenties, R. Armstrong Manufacturing Company.
-He later wrote a novel drawing on these work experiences: The Office, published in 1958, the same year Cornell Woolrich published his straight novel Hotel Room, which drew on his own life.
+He later wrote a novel drawing on these work experiences: The Office, published in 1958, the same year that Cornell Woolrich published his straight novel Hotel Room, which similarly drew on details from his own life.
+Odd that both men both made bids for mainstream writing success the same year.

-The supportive Oxford, Ohio uncle was Linn Waldo Brown, his father's slightly younger brother, for whom Fred would name his younger son in 1932.
+Fred's supportive Oxford, Ohio uncle was Linn Waldo Brown, his father's younger brother, for whom Fred would name his younger son, Linn Lewis Brown, in 1932.
 (His elder son was named James Ross Brown, Ross being the middle name of his father-in-law; see below.)

-It was Linn who was a newspaperman.
-After having retired as a grocer, he became Oxford correspondent for the Hamilton Ohio Chronicle.
+It was Linn, not Karl, who was a newspaperman.
+After having retired as a grocer, Linn became Oxford correspondent for the Hamilton Ohio Chronicle.
+(Hamilton was a city of over forty thousand people located fifteen miles from Oxford.)
 Linn was also Oxford's public health officer.
 He too would die an untimely death, from a sudden heart attack at age 62 in 1937.

 Langstroth Cottage, where Fred's Aunt Florence was discovered bolt upright in her chair, dead